-This workout targets your legs as well as your core to help you strengthen your lower body, torch body fat and sculpt your abs.
+This leg and ab workout targets your legs as well as your core to help you strengthen your lower body, torch body fat & sculpt your abs at home…

-Your legs contain some of the biggest muscles of your body, so hitting them with compound (or multi-joint) moves through this superset session will work more muscle fibres, while at the same time raising your heart rate so that your body taps into body fat stores for fuel and gets to work on shedding your spare tyre.
+Your legs contain some of the biggest muscles of your body, so hitting them with compound (or multi-joint) moves through this superset leg and ab workout will target more muscle fibres, while at the same time raising your heart rate so that your body taps into body fat stores for fuel and gets to work on shedding your spare tyre.

 - Complete the a/b exercises as supersets.

 - Do 8-10 reps of each exercise (30-45 secs for the planks).

 - Rest for 60 secs at the end of each superset.

 - Repeat each superset for a total of 4 sets.

 - Stand in front of a barbell.
 Squat down, keeping your chest up, and grasp the bar with an overhand grip.

 - Brace your core and push down through your heels to raise the bar off the ground.

 - Push your hips forward at the top.